Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 His first wife, Cindy Costner, played "Snow White" for Disneyland.

-He turned down the leading role in WarGames (1983), which was played by Matthew Broderick, to play Alex in The Big Chill (1983).
-His part was later cut.
+He turned down the leading role in WarGames (1983), which was played by Matthew Broderick, to play Alex Marshall in The Big Chill (1983).
+His role was later deleted.

 Listed as one of twelve "Promising New Actors of 1986" in John Willis' Screen World, Vol. 38.